 Beginner Acting Class III: Film/TV

 View: Beginner: Film/TV Acting Course Outline film

 Prerequisites: Beginner I and II

-This 6-week class is for students who have completed Beginner I and II at the Barrow Group to want to apply what they’ve learned to on-camera work.
+This class is for students who have completed Beginner I and II at the Barrow Group to want to apply what they’ve learned to on-camera work.
 Students will work with The Barrow Group tools on monologues and scenes in front of the camera and watch playback each session.
 This class helps prepare students for professional level Film/TV Acting Class I: The Tools.

 Beginners Acting Class IV: Theatre Performance

 Prerequisites: Beginner I, II, and III (Beginner III can be either On-Going Scene Study or Film/TV).

 In this class, students are guided thru a rehearsal process from page to stage.
 The focus is on applying The Barrow Group tools to a performance setting, an understanding of a rehearsal process, and the responsibility to a story and an audience in a show setting.
 Students will be directed in one, one-act play during the course of the class and are expected to work on their outside of class. the class culminates in a performance for an audience in the TBG Studio Theatre.

 *This class is offered in Fall and Winter sessions.

 This workshop is designed for beginning actors, or actors who have been away from the craft for a while.
 The workshop focuses on the fundamentals of the craft.
 After taking the workshop, students can continue to Beginners Acting Class I, and in some cases, Beginners Acting class II.